-Sometimes, you will need two different forms of a glyph.
-Here’s a simple trick that will help you alternate glyph shapes automatically.
+In Glyphs 2, sometimes you will need two different forms of a glyph.
+The bracket trick will help you alternate glyph shapes.
+Attention: For Glyphs 3, read Switching Shapes instead.

 A common example is the vertical line in the dollar sign: in light weights, it usually cuts through the whole glyph, but in bold weights, there’s not enough room for that.